‘RHOC’ Kara Keough’s Baby Died During Childbirth After Suffering Shoulder Dystocia & Compressed Umbilical Cord

 “May angels lead him in,” the message ends.

-At the end of the post, Keough posted a bible quote from John 16:20.
+At the end of the post, Keough posted a Bible quote from John 16:20.

 “Now is your time of grief, but I will see you again and you will rejoice, and no one will take away your joy,” the passage concludes.